-I also find that spraying Liquid-Ate to be a lifesaver.
+I also find that spraying Liquid-Ate on my skin to be a lifesaver.
 It neutralizes the toxin that is on the skin, helping me to get into a clean area like the bed, uncontaminated.
 It has a very light citrus scent may not be noticeable to those with a normal sense of smell.

 I have also used EM1 and cedar tea to wipe down my skin.